 The faculty at the Department of Nursing is an integral part of Gurnick Academy of Medical Arts.
-The faculty believes and integrates the philosophical and theoretical foundations of Maslow's, QSEN, KSA in the Associate Nursing Program curriculum.
+The faculty believes and integrates the philosophical and theoretical foundations of Maslow's, QSEN, KSA in the Bachelors of Science in Nursing Program curriculum.
 The faculty supports the following concepts and beliefs: